-The College of Law offers a Certificate in Health Law to students who satisfactorily complete eighteen (18) credits in formally approved Health Law Certificate Program (HLC) courses with an average grade of C+ or better and no grade below C in designated Health Law Certificate courses.
-Designated HLC courses shall be determined by the advisor of the HLC Program after conferring with each student HLC candidate.
-Any student who wishes to become a candidate for the HLC must register for the HLC program with the program advisor no later than registering for his/her final semester of law school.

-- I. Required Core Courses A HLC candidate shall complete a minimum of six (6) credit hours consisting of at least three (3) courses.
-Health Law is required.
-A minimum of two courses shall be chosen from the advanced health law category.

-- A. Basic Health Care Law:

-- Health Law

-- B. Advanced Health Law:

-- Elder Law

-- Mental Health Disability Law or

-- Social Security Disability Law

-- Seminar in Bioethics

-- II.
-Health Law Practice Skills A HLC candidate shall complete a minimum of four (4) credit hours consisting of at least two (2) courses.
-The courses shall be chosen from any two of the three subcategories set forth below:

-- A. Client Interviewing/Negotiation Skills:

-- 1. Introduction to Alternative Dispute Resolution

-- 2. One of the following:

-- Arbitration

-- Interviewing, Counseling, & Negotiation

-- Mediation

-- B. Advocacy/Litigation Skills:

-- 1. Evidence Workshop

-- 2. Trial Practice

-- C. Legal Drafting/Writing Skills

-- 1. Advanced Legal Research

-- 2. Estate Planning

-- 3. Contracts Drafting

-- 3. Independent Research Paper on health law-related subject approved by the Director of the HLC program as fulfilling HLC credits.

-- 4. Seminar or law journal paper on health law-related subject approved by the Director of the HLC program as fulfilling HLC credits; the seminar cannot duplicate requirements for Category I above.

-- III.
-Administrative, Employment, Business, & Related Courses A HLC candidate shall complete a minimum of four (4) credit hours consisting of at least two (2) courses.
-The courses shall be chosen from any two of the three subcategories set forth below:

-- A. The Employment Setting

-- 1. Employment Discrimination Law

-- B. Public Health, Safety, and Administration

-- 1. Administrative Law

-- 2. Environmental Law

-- 3. Legislation

-- 4. Seminar in Contemporary Topics in Environmental Law & Public Health

-- C. Business Organizations, Finance, & Taxation

-- 1. Agency and Partnership

-- 2. Basic Corporate Law

-- 3. Creditors Rights and Bankruptcy

-- 4. Selling & Leasing Goods

-- 5. Secured Transactions

-- IV.
-Law & Society A HLC candidate shall complete a minimum of two (2) credit hours consisting of at least one (1) course chosen from either subcategory below:

-- A. The Individual and Society

-- 1. Family Law

-- 2. Native American & Indigenous Rights

-- 3. Sex Crimes

-- B. Historical, Jurisprudential, or Economic Dimensions of the Law

-- 1. Federal Indian Law

-- 2. International Law

-- V. Health Law Practice A HLC candidate shall complete a minimum of two (2) credit hours chosen from either subcategory below and subject to the approval of the program advisor to the HLC program as fulfilling HLC requirements:

-- A. Health Law Externship (e.g., by arrangement with corporate counsel of nonprofit hospital system or governmental agency & approved in advance by the HLC directory);

-B. Practice Related Credits
+TU College of Law offers the Certificate in Health Law to students who satisfactorily complete 18 hours in formally approved Health Law Certificate (HLC) program courses with an average grade of C+ or higher and no grade below C in designated Health Law Certificate courses.
+Designated HLC courses shall be determined by the Director of the HLC Program after conferring with each student HLC candidate.
+Any student who wishes to become a candidate for the HLC must register for the HLC program no later than registering for his/her final semester of law school.

+Required Core Courses

+An HLC candidate shall complete a minimum of six credit hours consisting of at least three courses.
+A minimum of one course shall be chosen from each of the two sub-categories below:

+Basic Health Care Law

+- LAW 5972-3 Seminars (2-3 hours)

+- Pre-approved by the Director of the HLC Program.

+- LAW 6083 Health Law (3 hours)

+- LAW 5772 Elder Law (2 hours)

+Advanced Torts, Biomedical Ethics, Law and Policy

+- LAW 5162-3 Advanced Torts (3 hours) - LAW 5342 Social Security Disability Law (2 hours) - LAW 6072 Forensic Psychology in Civil and Criminal Law (2 hours)

+Health Law Practice Skills

+An HLC candidate shall complete a minimum of four credit hours consisting of at least two courses.
+The courses shall be chosen from any two of the three sub-categories below:

+Client Interviewing/Negotiation Skills

+- LAW 5633 Introduction to Alternative Dispute Resolution (3 hours) - LAW 5833 Arbitration (3 hours) - LAW 5152 Interviewing, Counseling and Negotiation (2 hours) - LAW 5822 Mediation (2 hours)

+Advocacy/Litigation Skills

+- LAW 5302 Evidence Workshop (2 hours) - LAW 5493 Trial Practice (3 hours)

+Legal Drafting/Writing Skills

+- LAW 5632 Estate Planning (2 hours) - Independent research paper on health law-related subject approved by the director as fulfilling HLC credits. - Seminar or law journal paper on health law-related subject approved by the director as fulfilling HLC credits; the seminar cannot duplicate requirements for Required Core Courses above.

+Administrative, Employment, Business, and Related Courses

+An HLC candidate shall complete a minimum of four credit hours consisting of at least two courses.
+The courses shall be chosen from any two of the three sub-categories below:

+The Employment Setting

+- LAW 5573 Employment Discrimination Law (3 hours) - LAW 5893 Employment Law (3 hours)

+Public Health, Safety and Administration

+- LAW 5213 Administrative Law (3 hours)

+- LAW 5443 Environmental Law (3 hours)

+- LAW 5373 Legislation (3 hours)

+Business Organizations, Finance and Taxation

+- LAW 5393 Agency and Partnership (3 hours)

+- LAW 5654 Basic Corporate Law (4 hours)

+- LAW 5233 Creditors' Rights and Bankruptcy (3 hours)

+- LAW 5583 Selling and Leasing Goods (3 hours)

+- LAW 5253 Secured Transactions (3 hours)

+Law and Society

+An HLC candidate shall complete a minimum of two credit hours consisting of at least one course chosen from either sub-category below:

+The Individual and Society

+- LAW 6004 Family Law (4 hours)

+- LAW 5313-MB Family Law (3 hours)

+- LAW 5313-EH Family Law (3 hours)

+- LAW 5212 Juvenile Law (2 hours)

+- LAW 5622 Sex Crimes (2 hours)

+Historical, Jurisprudential or Economic Dimensions of the Law

+- LAW 5553 Federal Indian Law (3 hours) - LAW 5363 International Law (3 hours)

+Health Law Practice

+An HLC candidate shall complete a minimum of two credit hours chosen from sub-category below and subject to the approval of the Director:

+Health Law Externship

+By arrangement with corporate counsel of nonprofit hospital system or governmental agency and approved in advance by the HLC Director.

+Practice Related Credits